 Perhaps the most prolific and symbolic movie homerun.
-Kirk Gibson’s real homerun against the A’s in 1988, was almost immediately compared to Roy Hobbs fictional blast.
-Today, they play the music whenever Josh Hamilton hits a homerun in Texas, and I am sure in almost every ballpark in America when a key homerun is struck.
+Kirk Gibson’s real home run against the A’s in 1988, was almost immediately compared to Roy Hobbs fictional blast.
+Today, they play the music whenever a big home run is hit over the fences.

 Homerun By Roy Hobbs Into Clock At Wrigley Field